 What we like: Great comfort and fun styling at a budget-friendly price.

-What we don’t: Lacking in support, durability, and adjustability.
+What we don’t: Lacking in support, durability, and odor resistance.

-However, while the Teva Original Universal is a fun and stylish pick for everyday wear and casual outdoor outings, it falls noticeably short for more demanding pursuits.
+However, while the Teva Original Universal is a fun pick for everyday wear and casual outdoor outings, it falls short for more demanding pursuits, plus it lacks the odor resistance of the Chaco footbed.
 Although soft and nicely cushioned, the EVA midsole is lacking in support and structure for covering long distances.
 Further, the outsole is pretty thin and cheap-feeling, and the shallow lugs lack the bite needed to dig into trickier surfaces like wet rocks and mud.
-For a sizable step up in traction, Teva does offer the Universal Trail Sandals, which boast a tacky Vibram Megagrip outsole with a more trail-ready tread pattern, although they’re a little too soft to take on rougher ground and will run you an additional $45.
+For a step up in traction, Teva does offer the Universal Trail Sandals, which feature a Vibram Megagrip outsole with a deeper tread pattern, although they’re a little soft on rougher ground and will run you an additional $35.
 On the other hand, if you’re looking for an everyday sandal and care more about looks and price than hiking performance, the Original Universal has a lot of appeal.

 See the Men's Teva Original Universal See the Women's Teva Original Universal